googleapis/google-cloud-ruby/google-cloud-dns/OVERVIEW.md

 infrastructure relied upon by Google.
 To learn more, read [What is Google Cloud DNS?](https://cloud.google.com/dns/what-is-cloud-dns).

 The goal of google-cloud is to provide an API that is comfortable to Rubyists.
-Your authentication credentials are detected automatically in Google Cloud Platform environments such as Google Compute Engine, Google App Engine and Google Kubernetes Engine.
+Your authentication credentials are detected automatically in Google Cloud Platform (GCP), including Google Compute Engine (GCE), Google Kubernetes Engine (GKE), Google App Engine (GAE), Google Cloud Functions (GCF) and Cloud Run.
 In other environments you can configure authentication easily, either directly in your code or via environment variables.
 Read more about the options for connecting in the {file:AUTHENTICATION.md Authentication Guide}.

 ## Creating Zones